AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2285*: **Logan Paul’s 2017 Aokigahara Video**: I consider this video, of which I have only seen 10 seconds because I have better things to do, both peak contemporary art and a very effective campaign to discourage suicide.
 As contemporary art, it’s incomparable: a group of young people film themselves next to the purple corpse of a recently deceased man who killed himself.
 It’s innovative and bold, like good art ought to be.
 As discouragement it’s even better: don’t kill yourself because you may end up being ridiculed by some idiots.

 *Crumb 2286*: **Manners**: “Would you like to fornicate, miss?”
 “With whom?”
 “It would be my honor.”
 “I see.
 Thank you, sir, but not today.
 Have a nice evening.”
 “You too.”

+*Crumb 2287*: **Ownership**: “Well, well.
+It's the third service you have attended today, Señor Atheist.
+Am I to believe that you have converted?”
+“No, Raymond, I have not.”
+“Is it so difficult to call me pastor, like everyone else?”
+“It is, Raymond.
+It is because I don’t recognize your authority.”
+“You seem to nevertheless recognize my AC.”
+“Is it yours, though?”
+“Touché.
+Take care, Señor Atheist.”
+“You too, Raymond.”

+*Crumb 2288*: **Doomsday as the Lesser Evil**: At this point, Anthropic’s and OpenAI’s top executives are rooting for their contraptions to cause the end of humanity because the alternative is them becoming responsible for the largest economic-bubble burst in history by far.

+*Crumb 2289*: **Llaquet-Alsina’s The Art of War**: If you are involved in a real war, try to escape somewhere else.
+If you enjoy construing your petty predicaments as if they were a real war, seek psychiatric help.

+*Crumb 2290*: **Appropriation**: Am I unduly appropriating the family names Llaquet-Alsina as if they represented only me and not also my late sister Menchu and my sister Pili?
+Yes, I am, but Pili would think that I’ve gone bananas if I asked her about the matter, and poor Menchu died years ago.
+Consequently, I’ll pay Pili a lot of money and erect Menchu a large statue somewhere nice when I’m rich.

+*Crumb 2291*: **Inferiority**: Whenever I admire a beautiful woman such as Red Velvet’s Kang Seul-gi I feel deeply inadequate and so inferior that Earth’s diameter should grow one billion times to accommodate a hole deep enough to fit the distance I feel there is between them—on the surface—and me—at the gates of Hell.
+I wish I could learn to be beautiful.
+Alas, I’m just the best writer to ever exist and I’ll have to make do with that.

+*Crumb 2292*: **Consistency**: Florp consistency!
+If there are several ways something can be written correctly, use them all and change among them frequently.